Editorial Guidelines

 • Always italicize and use registered trademark.

-• “JU” and “the Journal” are acceptable second references.
+• “JU” and “The Journal” are acceptable second references.

 • Always have ‘The’ before ‘Journal of Urology’ and have it capitalized.